 Adjustments to oral presentations

-Oral presentation delivered by another person, which has been prepared by a student with speech difficulties
+Oral presentation delivered by another person, which has been prepared by a student.

-(Further examples of modifications/ adjustments can be found in McCarthy,D. & Hurst,A. (2001) A Briefing on Assessing Disabled Students.
+(Further examples of modifications/ adjustments can be found in McCarthy, D. & Hurst, A. (2001) A Briefing on Assessing Disabled Students.
 LTSN Generic Centre Assessment Series 8.)